 When was the last time you listened to classical music?
 I mean the actual orchestra with violins, oboes, trombones and the whole shebang.
 Last month?
 A year ago?
 Or – most likely – never?

 That’s okay, I don’t blame you.
 But I’m here to change your perception of it this week.
 Because – luckily – there are quite a few Aussie acts representing very different genres who have turned to orchestras for a completely new audio-visual experience.

 PART 48 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 Before anything else, let’s define some characteristics of classical music.